janimattiellonen/discgolf-diary/Tyyni 2019.md

 - 3 Mako3 (1 beaten pink, 1 newer pink, 1 blue)
 - 2 Roc3 (both XXL stamped discs)
 - Truth (orange)

+Got back a GStar TL3 and tried some forehands with it on my sand soccer field.
+Seems like a very good forehand driver.

 ## Courses
 - Kartano